 Table of Contents:

-A 2019 report by Allied Market Research places the global market for 3D architectural visualisation and rendering software at $2,904 million by 2023, a significant leap from $747 million in 2016.
+A 2019 report by Allied Market Research places the global market for 3D architectural visualization and rendering software at $2,904 million by 2023, a significant leap from $747 million in 2016.
 The demand for software has seen a particularly steep rise in the real estate and construction segments.

 The average user spends nearly two-and-a-half hours on social media every day.
 That’s a lot of content consumption, considering the amount of information available today.
 But the average attention span is just 8 seconds.
 How do you ensure that your content doesn’t become another post that people scroll past?
 How do you make them click on that ‘see first’ button or subscribe to receiving notifications for your latest posts?